easyCZ/SLIP-A-2015/report/filip.md

   </tr>
 </table>

-In testing, data windows with high error rates (error > X% HELP) were discarded.
+In testing, data windows with high error rates (error > 10%) were discarded.
 Nonetheless, the above adjustment could cause significant error.
 Calculations for the above error bounds are provided in  the *Calculations* seciont (*Calculations 1*).

 ### Testing